 The Quick Emerald Isle Travel Guide

-I’ve been living near Emerald Isle for over thirteen years now.
-Living here has given us a much different perspective than when we used to just visit.
-We have been through what passes for winter and have survived a few hurricanes including Florence.
+We lived near Emerald Isle for over fifteen years.
+Living along the coast gave us a much different perspective than when we used to just visit for a few days.
+We went through what passes for winter with one year only have thirty-six hours below freezing.
+Wesurvived a few hurricanes including Irene and Florence.

-All the current books include lots of information about the area and suggestions about how to have a great vacation at the beach.
+All the books include lots of information about the area and suggestions about how to have a great vacation at the beach.
 You will find information on boating, kayaking, and fishing among other things.
-The Kindle book comes with beautiful pictures of the area’s beaches, some great bird pictures, and even some wonderful recipes.
-If you want to plan some quality time along the beaches and waters of the Crystal Coast, our book is an indispensable, up to date guide.
-The most recent version has all the changes that have have happened in the last couple of years.
-This a local review of our five star rated 2016 guide.
-We have had two more editions of the travel guide since then and they just keep getting better.
+The books comes with beautiful pictures of the area’s beaches, some great bird pictures, and even some wonderful recipes.
+If you want to plan some quality time along the beaches and waters of the Crystal Coast, our book still give you the view of a couple who have actually lived on the coast and loved the area.

-We live just up the White Oak River near Hancock Point twelve months out of the year.
-That puts us three miles from the Intracoastal Waterway and about ten minutes from the beaches of Emerald Isle.
-Because of that I get to feel the heat in August, the warm breezes in the fall, some cold storms in winter, and the persistent breezes of spring that let us sleep with our windows open.
+We lived just up the White Oak River near Hancock Point twelve months out of the year.
+That put us three miles from the Intracoastal Waterway and about ten minutes from the beaches of Emerald Isle.
+Because of that I got to feel the heat in August, the warm breezes in the fall, some cold storms in winter, and the persistent breezes of spring that let us sleep with our windows open.

-Each year here on the coast is a little different, but you can generally count on three to four months of nice beach weather and that does not even count the magnificent fall weather that we usually get.
-Most falls it is was enough to get out on the big water in the ocean.
+Each year here on the coast was a little different, but you could generally count on three to four months of nice beach weather and that does not even count the magnificent fall weather that we usually get.
+Most falls it is was nice enough to get out on the big water in the ocean.

-This year in spite of the cool spring, we managed to get our first ripe home-grown tomato on May 25.
-We are currently feasting on a wide variety of tomatoes including some wonderful Cherokee purples.
-Besides beaches, we do fresh produce really well and it is easy to get a taste of it with a great produce stand like Winberry’s in Cedar Point.
+in spite of the cool spring he last year we lived on the coast, we managed to get our first ripe home-grown tomato on May 25.
+We feasted on a wide variety of tomatoes from our garden including some wonderful Cherokee purples.
+Besides great, uncrowded beaches, fresh produce is one of the best kept secrets of Carteret County and it is easy to get a taste of it at one of the great produce stands like Winberry’s in Cedar Point.

-While I cannot guarantee anyone a perfect vacation if you come for a visit, I can tell you that the beaches of Emerald Isle, neighboring Salter Path, and Pine Knoll Shores can restore your appreciation of the natural world.
+It is impossible to guarantee everyone a perfect, every-day-will-be-sunny vacation.
+However if you come for a visit, I can tell you that the beaches of Emerald Isle, neighboring Salter Path, and Pine Knoll Shores can restore your appreciation of the natural world.
 It is a world that is always changing.
-Areas like the Point where Bogue Inlet meets the ocean are magical places that change almost before our eyes.
+Areas like the Point where Bogue Inlet meets the Atlantic ocean are magical places that change almost before our eyes.
 Where there is water one day, you might find sand in the same place tomorrow.

 Before you come, you should know that Emerald Isle is not a large place.
-However, Emerald Isle’s 3,800 year round residents, make the town one of the larger towns in Carteret County.
+Emerald Isle’s 3,800 year round residents, make the town one of the larger towns in Carteret County.
 With only 64,000 permanent residents and more water than land, Carteret County is not known for crowds.
-Of course our population more than doubles in the summer, but it is still easy to get around the area even during busy times in the summer.
+Of course the population more than doubles for a few weeks in the summer, but it is still easy to get around the area even during busy times in the summer.
 There is still plenty of room on the beach, and when you compare Emerald Isle to many of the other east coast beaches, it is very uncrowded and relatively easy to enjoy your own private space on the beach.
 There are no high rise condominiums to pack the beaches.
-Finding a spot on the beach is never a challenge.
+Finding a spot on the beach is never a challenge if you are will to walk a little on the sand.
 And if you have a skiff you will not have any trouble finding even more private beaches in Bogue Inlet.
 If you are willing to walk a few minutes, the Point at Emerald Isle has plenty of space to spread out and explore areas that most beach visitors never see.

 As for accommodations the area has a number of large oceanfront homes know locally as sandcastles.
 They are very popular for family reunions, but it is still possible in Emerald Isle to find reasonably priced accommodations within walking distance of the beaches.
-There are nice motels in Cedar Point and Swansboro.
-Details with links are in our books.
+There are nice motels in Emerald Isle, Cedar Point and Swansboro.

 What Emerald Isle might lack in night life, it makes up for in convenient services for visitors and full time residents.
 Even on the popular Saturday and Sunday check in days for the rentals, it is possible to slide into area grocery stores without too much inconvenience.
 We have maps of services and suggestions on restaurants in our books.